nocomplexity/codeaudit/docs/project_philosophy.md

 To strengthen cyber security, we must make protection both **better and simpler** — simpler to use, simpler to maintain, and simpler to understand.

 Too often, complex security tools end up **reducing security** rather than improving it.
 The goal should be to **do the simple things well** — ensuring strong fundamentals rather than adding unnecessary complexity.

+We believe that openly sharing ideas, specifications, and other intellectual property is key to maximizing security innovation and reducing vulnerabilities in Python software components.

 Security validation for Python code should be **fast, straightforward, and effective**.